DemerNkardaz/DSL-KeyPad/README.md

 Most combinations are divided into “activation groups” and you need to first activate the desired group, for example, “Win Alt F1” for “First Diacritic Group,” and then press the key for the desired mark, for example, “a” for acute \[á\].

-You can activate “Quick Keys” via RAlt Home, the simplified combinations for a limited set of characters, such as “Ctrl Alt a” for entering the same acute mark; strict on the Russian keyboard: “RAlt е” for entering “ѣ”, “RAlt ш” for entering the Cyrillic “і”, “RAlt э” for entering “є”, etc.
+You can activate “Quick Keys” via RAlt Home, the simplified combinations for a limited set of characters, such as “Ctrl Alt a” for entering the same acute mark; strict on the Russian keyboard: “RAlt е” for entering “ѣ”, “RAlt и” for entering the Cyrillic “і”, “RAlt э” for entering “є”, etc.

 For using the “DSL KeyPad” you need to simply [download the .ahk file](https://github.com/DemerNkardaz/DSL-KeyPad/blob/main/Install.KeyPad.ahk) and run it in the directory where you want to have the main file of this tool.
 In the program also there is the system of updates and you do not need to go to the repository again for getting the latest version.